gahtan-syarif/sha3prng/README.md

-*Disclaimer: im neither a cryptographer nor a security expert so i can't vouch for the security of using this in cryptographic/security applications.*
+*Disclaimer: I am neither a cryptographer nor a security expert, so I cannot vouch for the security of using this implementation in cryptographic or security-sensitive applications.
+Please use at your own discretion and consider consulting a qualified expert for such use cases.*

 # sha3prng
 This is a python implementation of a PRNG constructed purely using SHA3-512 hash function.
 Since the output of a high-quality secure hash function such as SHA-3 is indistinguishable from true randomness, it can be used for generating high quality random numbers.